black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 In this challenge, you will build a statistics calculator that takes a set of numbers and returns the mean, median, mode, standard deviation, and variance.

 The HTML and CSS have been provided for you.
 Feel free to explore the code – you may notice that the calculate function is called when the form is submitted.
 When you are ready, declare a calculate variable and assign it an empty function in the script.js file.

+# Step 2
+To begin, the calculate function needs to find the number that was entered in the #numbers input field.
+To do this, use a .querySelector to locate the input field and then use the .value property to get the number entered.

+Store this in a value variable.